SeLite/SeLite.github.io/AboutDocumentation.md

 # 'scripts'
 Since Selenium and SeLite are not test-specific, documentation calls test cases or suites _scripts_.
 They're called <i>Selenese scripts</i> only when there's a need to differentiate them from Javascript or other scripts.
 Some other terms are at [TestMethods](TestMethods) and [TestMethodsTheory](TestMethodsTheory).

-# Firefox _chrome://_ URLs
+# Firefox chrome URLs for documentation and GUI
-Some of SeLite GUI is accessible via special Firefox URLs that start with _chrome://_ (which don't work in other browsers).
-Such links can also show source of SeLite and its Selenese references.
+Selenium/SeLite GUI, some of their documentation and all their source, is accessible via special Firefox URLs that start with _chrome://_.
+(Those addresses don't work in other browsers).

-The documentation presents such URLs text _in italics_, but not as links.
-That's because Firefox doesn't allow linking to them from the internet (neither from _file://_ based URLs).
+The documentation presents such URLs as text _in italics_, but not as links.
+(That's because Firefox doesn't allow linking to them from the internet, neither from _file://_ based URLs.)

-# Comments
+# Comments TODO move to ReportingIssues
 By submitting a comment you agree that project administrator(s) can, without notice,
   * edit your comment, or
   * incorporate your comment into SeLite documentation, under the current or any future license of SeLite documentation, or